1996 All-Ireland Senior Camogie Championship: Final

 Two goals either side of half time from Denise Gilligan decided the outcome of the final.
 When midfielder Sharon Glynn pointing from a free in the first minute in the final, the score was not recorded.
 Galway manager Tony Ward had clarified with referee Aine Derham that the point stood.
 The players were unaware that the score was actually closer than displayed.

-Shorty after scoring, Glynn took a blow to the head which affected her for long periods, particularly in the opening half, with her accuracy deserting her.
+Shortly after scoring, Glynn took a blow to the head which affected her for long periods, particularly in the opening half, with her accuracy deserting her.
 Her long pucks from midfield frequently went wide, and Galway had five wides in the opening 30 minutes.

 Cork, edged ahead 0-5 to 0-4 by the 20th minute, with all their scores coming from frees as Lyn Delea and Fiona O'Driscoll displayed their accuracy have thought that the game was theirs for the taking when Lynn Dunlea displayed remarkable persistence in shaking off the attentions of Olivia Costello to put her side ahead 1-7 to 0-4."

 Cork led by three points at half time, it would have been six had not Denise Gilligan scored the first of her two goals.
 Denise Gilligan received from Sharon Glynn for the first of two goals in three minutes at the start for the second half.
 Two minutes later Gilligan was also involved in the move that saw the winners edge in front when she found Harkin.
 Cathleen Costine saved again but Marian Harkin retained her composure to score Galway’s third goal.
 Galway now led by 3-6 to 1-9.

 They set about consolidating their position, and Sharon Glynn pointed from a 30.
 A further goal from Dympna Meagher, who was another to display remarkable coolness under pressure, made the Cork task that much more difficult, although they still had 18 minutes to retrieve their title.
 Cork brought it back to a two-point margin, they spurned some easy point chances in search of a goal.
 Galway won their first All-Ireland in their tenth final appearance 63 years after their first.

 Lyn Delea gave the winners moments of anxiety right at the end when she pointed twice one from a placed ball to leave the victory margin only two points.